psychemedia/storytelling-notes/stories-n-harp/twa-sisters-binnorie.md

 *"And yonder stands my brother Hugh,*
 *Binnorie, O Binnorie;*
 *And by him, my William, false and true;*
-*By the bonny mill-dams o’ Binnorie."*
+*By the bonny mill-dams o' Binnorie."*

 *"And there sits my sister who drowned me.*
 *By the bonny mill-dams o' Binnorie."*